zeno-bg/book-reviewing/README.md

 Use `docker-compose up` to start the application.
 Access the OpenAPI specs on `127.0.0.1/docs` where you can create requests.

 The application pre-seeds the database with dummy data and deletes it when it is shutdown.
-You can remove the `SEED_DUMMY_DATABASE` env variable from docker-compose if you would like to have a clean database.
+You can set the `SEED_DUMMY_DATABASE` env variable to `0` in `docker-compose.yml` if you would like to have a clean database.

 ## OpenAPI spec